 In 2004, Matthew founded Steps For Living (which became I'm Too Young For This!
-Cancer Foundation in 2007 and then Stupid Cancer in 2012), a progressive social enterprise that linked his worlds of music, cancer advocacy, consumer health marketing and technology to ensure that people like he, his wife, brother, and parents would have the opportunity to benefit from community and support resources they only wished they had in 1995.
+Cancer Foundation in 2007 and then Stupid Cancer in 2012), a progressive social enterprise that linked his worlds of music, cancer advocacy, consumer health marketing, and technology to ensure that people like him, his wife, brother, and parents would have the opportunity to benefit from community and support resources they only wished they had in 1995.

 In the years since its founding, through its innovative, award-winning, and evidence-based programs and services, Stupid Cancer has become the leader in the young adult cancer space.
 The landscape for AYA cancer has changed dramatically over the last decade, in large part due to the work of Stupid Cancer.
 There are more resources for young adult survivors than ever before - but the isolation of AYA cancer persists.
 Stupid Cancer is here to be the rallying point and leader in building the AYA cancer community, ending isolation, and making cancer suck less.

 AYA Cancer Stats

 Young adults can and do get cancer.
 Most people, don't even consider that it an 18-year-old could be diagnosed.
 Or a 25-year-old.
 Or a 37-year-old.
 Help us change this stigma and spread the word that our generation deserves better.
 The world needs to be aware that we exist...and that we matter.

 - Each year, 89,500 adolescents and young adults aged 15-39 are diagnosed with cancer.